cpmn/Map-Animation/README.md

 :heavy_check_mark: Feature 6: As a turist I would like to see the distance of routes recomended.\
 :heavy_check_mark: Feature 7: As a turist I would like to see the distance of my selected routes.

-For future enhancemnts:
+### For future enhancemnts: ###
-:x: Feature 8: Add a tool tip on mouse over on each historical monument to see the title and the description.
+:x: Feature 8: Add a tool tip on mouse over on each historical monument to see the title and the description.\
-:x: Feature 9: Enhance the optimal route with an inteligent algorithm.
+:x: Feature 9: Enhance the optimal route with an inteligent algorithm.\
-:x: Feature 10: Add more historical monuments
+:x: Feature 10: Add more historical monuments.

-Bugs for fix
+### Bugs for fix ###

 :x: Issue 1: if a turist create his own route we need to disable the "recommended button", it is causing some issues at remove the route using the draw tool.

 ## :rocket: Technologies ##